 At the end of Hatteras, hop on the Ocracoke Island ferry and continue to follow Highway 12 to Ocracoke Inlet.
 From there, pick up the Cedar Island ferry and head south.
 The ride ends in Beaufort, a quaint historic village on the Crystal Coast.

 On the way you’ll pass many landmarks, including four lighthouses: Bodie, Hatteras, Ocracoke and Diamond Shoals.
 If you’re lucky you may see Banker ponies, wild horses descended from those brought by early explorers.

 Island Greenway Bike Route

-Near the end of the line, the Fort Fisher State Recreation Area and North Carolina Aquarium provide plenty to see and do.
+About 5 miles south of the end of the greenway, the Fort Fisher State Recreation Area and North Carolina Aquarium in Kure Beach provide plenty to see and do.
 At the aquarium, you’ll have the chance to meet an albino alligator named Luna, learn about sea turtles and even touch a live shark.